 - Suspension or postponement of proceedings

-As a result, the person who fails to prove service of documents, as required by law, faces severe legal and financial consequences.
+As a result, the person who fails to prove service of documents, as required by law, may face severe legal and financial consequences.
 A contempt of court charge may also include a jail sentence.

 Always request a copy of the completed and filed Affidavit of Service from the process server, even if you have to pay a small fee.